 Baytex's Viking light oil assets are predominantly centralized in the Kindersley, Saskatchewan area where there is limited gas conservation infrastructure in place.
-For full-year 2018, the Viking assets emitted 1,954,582 tonnes CO2e with an intensity of 0.2541 tonnes CO2e per BOE.
-In 2019 Baytex increased its efforts to conserve gas and mitigate methane in the region in an effort to reduce its emissions intensity and ensure compliance with the new Saskatchewan methane reduction regulations.
-During 2019 the Viking assets emitted 1,498,852 tonnes CO2e with an intensity of 0.217 tonnes CO2e per BOE.
+For 2018, the Viking assets emitted 1,954,582 tonnes CO2e with an intensity of 0.254 tonnes CO2e per BOE.
+In 2019 and 2020 Baytex increased its efforts to conserve gas and mitigate methane in the region in an effort to reduce its emissions intensity and ensure compliance with the new Saskatchewan methane reduction regulations.
+The result was a 61% decrease in the emissions intensity of the Viking from 2018 to 2020.